 In the name of journalism, Patrick has breakdanced, dived, and delivered takeaways all around north London.
 He went surfing in Newquay and met anarchists in Bristol.
 In Middlesbrough, he met some very savvy 12-year-olds.

 He has written about reading and rioting, hacking and housing.
 And fonts.
 And Denmark, naturally.
 Valentine Warner once cooked him a meal in his kitchen.
-A year ago, he spent a whole day watching a cardboard box.
+At one point, he spent a whole day watching a cardboard box.
 Going back a bit, he opened Tower Bridge, all by himself.
 He has worn Lil Wayne’s shoes, and has met the man who invented the email attachment.
 He makes his own cards and cheese, and once made some excellent puns about Twitter.
 His hair is cut by his brother.